 The use of attributed variables in binders can lead to a somewhat awkward notations when accessing the keys and attributions present in abstract binding objects.
-Therefore, we use the auxiliary definition of binding signatures.
-Intuitively, an OPENMATH binding has binding signature σ if it binds $l(\sigma)$ variables where the i-th variable has $d^i(\sigma)$ attributions.
+Therefore, we use the auxiliary definition of binding signatures in the technical developments below.
+Intuitively, an OM binding object has binding signature σ if it binds $l(\sigma)$ variables where the i-th variable has $d^i(\sigma)$ attributions.